Continental Basketball Association: History

-In 1984, the CBA signed a cable television contract with Black Entertainment Television (BET) with 10 CBA games televised on a tape delay.
+In 1984, the CBA signed a cable television contract with BET with 10 CBA games televised on a tape delay.
 For national media attention, the league created the "CBA Sportscaster Contest" to select a color commentator for its BET telecasts.
-With tryouts nationwide, the promotion was featured on the NBC Nightly News, Entertainment Tonight, in Sports Illustrated and other media.
-The contest was won by a NJ high school basketball coach, Bill Lange.
-In an interesting twist, years later Lange coached the Philadelphia Spirit minor-league team in the United States Basketball League.
+With tryouts nationwide, the promotion was featured on the NBC Nightly News, Entertainment Tonight, Sports Illustrated and other media.
+The contest was won by a NJ high school basketball coach, Bill Lange, who later coached the Philadelphia Spirit minor league team in the United States Basketball League.

 After two tape-delayed seasons on BET, CBA games moved to ESPN, with 13 games televised live.
-ESPN sportscaster Bob Ley did the play-by-play and former NBA player and coach Kevin Loughery provided the color.
+ESPN sportscaster Bob Ley did the play-by-play and former NBA player and coach Kevin Loughery provided color commentary.
 Drucker left as Commissioner, and his TV production company, Global Sports, produced the ESPN telecasts.

+In 1985, the CBA followed with the "Ton-of-Money Free Throw", which featured a prize of 2000 lb of pennies ($5,000) if a randomly selected fan could make just one free throw.
+Two of fourteen contestants were successful.
+The next year, the league featured the "Easy Street Shootout".
+In that shootout, 14 contestants, one from each CBA city, were selected and the person making the longest shot won a $1,000,000 zero-coupon bond.
+The winner was Don Mattingly of the Evansville Thunder, unrelated to the New York Yankee baseball player.
+After the league's 1985 All-Star Game in Casper, Wyoming, the CBA invited fans to make a paper airplane from the centerfold of their game program, each identified with a unique serial number, and attempt to throw it through the moon roof of a new Ford Thunderbird parked at mid-court.
+Four fans were successful and a tie-breaker determined the winner who drove home with the new $17,000 car.

 In August 1999, the CBA's teams were purchased by an investment group led by former NBA star Isiah Thomas.
 The group bought all of the individually owned franchises of the CBA, in a $10 million acquisition.
-Over the course of the next 18 months, Thomas was faced with a plethora of business troubles, losing the league’s partnership with the NBA and ultimately abandoning the league into a blind trust that left teams unable to meet payroll or pay bills.
-The combined-ownership plan was unsuccessful and, by 2001, the CBA had declared bankruptcy and ceased operations; it folded on February 8, 2001 without managing to complete the 2000–01 season.
+Over the course of the next 18 months, Thomas was faced with a plethora of business troubles, losing the league's partnership with the NBA and ultimately abandoning the league into a blind trust that left teams unable to meet payroll or pay bills.
+The combined-ownership plan was unsuccessful and, by 2001, the CBA had declared bankruptcy and ceased operations; it folded on February 8, 2001, without managing to complete the 2000–01 season.

+21st century

 Before the 2000–01 season, the CBA signed a television contract with BET to broadcast up to 18 games, including the CBA All-Star Game, although the CBA folded midway through the season.
 Several of its teams briefly joined the now-defunct International Basketball League.

-Below is a timeline of Thomas's ownership of the CBA:
+Highlights of Thomas's ownership of the CBA included: